bitmask/helencookart/content/artwork/transparency/_index.md

 type: "artwork/gallery"
 ---

-A preview of my latest series.
-The full release is coming later this year.
+The first half of my latest series, the full release is coming later this year.
+I've written a <a href="{{< ref "blog/transparency" >}}">post</a> that talks about this work in some more detail.